 Should I Become a Printing Machine Operator?

-These operators run the equipment used to produce newspapers and books and also print on plastic and other materials.
+Printing machine operators run the equipment used to produce newspapers and books and also print on plastic and other materials.
 Production workers must understand how to load paper and ink into the machinery and how to make adjustments to attain a high standard of print quality.
 They are also tasked with maintaining supply inventory records and taking steps to reduce waste.
 A certain amount of stress may be involved when striving to complete jobs within established deadlines and ensuring that safety standards are met.
 According to the U.S. Bureau of Labor Statistics, the median annual salary for printing press operators was $35,240 in May 2015.

 Step 1: Research the Occupation